intel/credit-card-fraud-detection/fd_baseline_training/README.md

 ## Input Arguments:
 * `--input-path`: full path of input processed data
-* `--config-file`: full path of configuration file
+* `--config-file`: full path of configuration file,to use the default configuration, simply enter "-".